pablo-de/multiple-git-keys/README.md

         IdentityFile ~/.ssh/id_rsa

-I put all the work-related repositories inside the `~/work` directory, so I generated a little bash script in `~/.ssh/`
+I put all the work-related repositories inside the `~/work` directory, so I generated a little bash script in `~/.ssh/` called `git-with-ssh.sh`

 ```bash
 #!/bin/bash